ultraviolet-1986/recipes/recipes/spicy_tomato_and_lentil_soup.md

 preferred consistency.

-Leave the mixture thickened and add single portion to a handful of grated cheese and 100g cooked pasta for a quick makeshift lentil bolognese.
+Leave the mixture thickened and add single portion to a handful of grated cheese and 100g cooked pasta for a quick (but filling) makeshift lentil bolognese.